Quasispecies Theory for Evolution of Modularity: Acknowledgments

 \section{Acknowledgments}

 This research was supported by US National Institutes of Health, 1 R01 GM 100468--01.
-JMP was also supported by the Catholic University of Korea research fund 2013 and by the National Research Foundation of Korea Grant (NRF-2013R1A1A2006983).
+JMP was also supported by the Catholic University of Korea research fund 2014 and by the National Research Foundation of Korea Grant (NRF-2011-013-C00029 and NRF-2013R1A1A2006983).